 - Shortness of breath in just over 1 in 10 people (10%)

 - Back pain or joint pain – talk to your doctor or nurse as they can prescribe painkillers to help

 Between 1 and 10 in every 100 people have one or more of these.

 - An allergic reaction during the infusion – this nearly always happens in the first 10 minutes.
 If you are going to have a reaction, it is most likely the first or second time you have the drug.
 Your chemotherapy nurse will monitor you closely for this.
-Let your treatment team know immediately if you feel hot or have any skin rashes, itching, dizziness, headaches, shivering, breathlessness, anxiety, flushing of the face, or a sudden need to pass urine
+Let your treatment team know immediately if you feel breathless or have swelling of the face, lips, throat or eyelids

 The side effects above may be mild or more severe.
 A side effect may get better or worse through your course of treatment, or more side effects may develop as the course goes on.
 This depends on